rituparna-97/Best-detergent/README.md

 9. Did you think the package was filled as per your expectation: (1:Poor, 3:Excellent)

 Each household answered the questions on a scale of 1-3, with 1 being worst and 3 being the best.
 Note that the first two questions represent the users’ overall evaluation of the product, whereas the other questions represent their views on specific aspects of the product.
-The response on the overall rating ofthe product (question no.2) is the one of primary interest to the management.
+The response on the overall rating of the product (question no.2) is the one of primary interest to the management.

 The survey also collected covariate information that are given below:
 10. Do you place the product directly under a running stream of water?
 (Yes/No)